Ejipuh/Plantey-Garden/P- Setup go links on site.md

 Soon enough, I'll be able to edit my go link redirects from the command line...

+...

+23:57 -- I've been logging this on a text file as I'm going.
+I think you can run scripts from it.
+Speaking of scripts, I just moved on from the commandline article to [this one on scripting](https://winscp.net/eng/docs/scripting), since the first told me to.

+So the first order of business is to use the bit of code I had above, and make a script from it...

+Is `"C:\Program Files (x86)\WinSCP\WinSCP.com"` the same thing?
+The site describes them similarly...

 ---
 Current Focus: Edit .htaccess with command line...